bormaxi8080/osint-timeline/DRAFT.md

 ----

+How to get Skype IP using WireShark: https://www.youtube.com/watch?v=jgKbO9R76yM

 ----

 **OSINT Tools, Services and Investigations:**

 Tiny-scan is a free URL inspection tool!
 Get IP, location, desktop/mobile screenshots, link count, JS & stylesheets, tech profile & more: https://www.tiny-scan.com/

+Canary - A Chrome extension that looks out for and blocks extremist content!
+Using the HTML content of visited sites, Canary will send that data off to the Google Vertex API and will use the LLM to identify if a page contains extremist content: https://github.com/CartographerLabs/Canary

+The Canary Mail Chrome extension revolutionizes your emailing experience, providing comprehensive insights into your sent emails.
+Offering a sophisticated Read Receipt feature, this extension ensures you’re informed precisely when your emails are opened by recipients, elevating your communication game to new heights: https://chromewebstore.google.com/detail/free-email-tracker-for-gm/jfkeeldgldifmcpckpmkjpoceamojgnk

 ----